trusktr/rocket-module/README.md

 ### v1.0.0
 - [x] Switch to npm CLI instead of programmatic usage to see if that fixes random NPM bugs that don't happen when I try from CLI.
+- [x] Ensure that files that aren't handled by Webpack (for applications) are given back to Meteor so they can be executed.
+- [ ] Add sub-node_modules folders to the resolve/resolveLoader root option if
+      there are any (it happens with dependency forks, but most of the time the first level node_modules folder will be flat).
 - [ ] Use Webpack's caching feature so that only modified files are rebuilt.
       Make sure to write the replacement of `window` by `RocketModule` to the built files if Webpack's cache reads the built files.
-- [ ] Ensure that files that aren't handled by Webpack (for applications) are given back to Meteor so they can be executed.
 - [ ] Add common Webpack loaders: babel, coffeescript, typescript, jsx, glslify, css, less, sass, and stylus.
 - [ ] Get code splitting working (webpack/webpack issue #1296).
 Currently each